-Please note that if you have any complaints about the supervision you are receiving, you should raise this immediately with one of the Course Convenors.
+Please note that if you have any complaints about the supervision you are receiving, you should raise this immediately with the Course Convenor, who have overall responsibility for monitoring and reporting on student progress.
 Do not wait for the end-of-term supervision reporting process.